Fer reals.

 Even when they tell me no.

-.
+Letters from therapists and Dr.'s Supporting your requests.
 Whether your child suffers from PTSD and needs not to have someone sit behind them, or has attention issues and needs to sit at the front of the classroom to pay better attention, needs to sit on a yoga ball instead of a chair for sensory reasons, or needs a full time aid to keep their needs in constant eye sight, a letter from a professional supporting your request goes much further and allows the district the capability of accessing funds, with the recommendations, supported by professionals.

 I have found can be VERY helpful inviting your childs therapist to the actual district meeting.